 Beth Wilson earned her MBA in 1994 from East Tennessee State University.
 She then worked as a Payroll Accountant from 1995 to 2001, as a General Ledger Accountant from 2001 to 2004 and as the Elizabethton City Schools Finance Director since 2004.

-Director of Wandell Early Learning Center, Testing 6-12, Curriculum 6-12, Attendance & Related Services, Data Services
+Interim Director of Early Learning, Curriculum & Testing 6-12, and Data Services

 Eric Wampler has worked in Elizabethton City Schools for 14 years.
 After three years serving as principal at Harold McCormick Elementary, he is now serving as Interim Director of Early Learning, Curriculum and Testing in grades 6 -12 and Data Services.
 Prior to this, he served as assistant principal of T. A. Dugger.
 He joined the United States Air Force in August of 1995, and has served in Operation Northern Watch and Operation Desert Fox.
 He continues to serve our country in the Tennessee Air National Guard and has served in support of Operation Joint Forge, Operation Enduring Freedom, and Operation Southern Watch.
 He enjoys spending time with family, hunting, fishing, golf, and scuba diving.